 Other nutrient-rich and protein-packed foods to incorporate into your diet are low-fat dairy products.
 Most dairy products can contain levels of fat, but our list has some low-fat or fat-free options you can try:

 - Skim milk

 One cup of low-fat cottage cheese contains about 163 calories, 28 grams of protein and 2.3 grams of fat.
 While loaded with protein, cottage cheese has a number of other nutritional benefits too.
 Cottage cheese contains high levels of selenium, B vitamins, vitamin A, magnesium, potassium, iron and, of course, calcium.

 Made from the curds of pasteurized cow’s milk, cottage cheese can be made with various levels of fat.
 With its high-protein content and other benefits, cottage cheese is a popular nutritional source for athletes and weight loss plans.

 Next on our dairy list is low-fat yogurt.
 There are many variations of yogurt from Greek yogurt to fruit-infused yogurt.
 For nutritional purposes, we will discuss plain low-fat yogurt.
-Per Health.gov, low-fat yogurt contains 154 calories, 3.8 grams of fat and 12.8 grams of protein in a one cup serving.
+According to the University of Rochester Medical Center, low-fat yogurt contains about 154 calories, 3.8 grams of fat, and 12.8 grams of protein in a one cup serving.
 Yogurt is also a great source of calcium, probiotics and various vitamins.